peteash10/peteashton.com/index.md

 [My art portfolio site](http://art.peteashton.com) has my main works with documentation.

+## Blog & Newsletter

+I've been blogging since 2000 and currently maintain a data-based journal of my life and interests at [blog.peteashton.com](http://blog.peteashton.com).

+I send a "what Pete's up to" email out every so often.
+[Subscribe here.](https://tinyletter.com/peteashton)

 ## Events

 [A list of all the events](http://peteashton.com/events/) I'm running, am involved with or want you to know I'm attending.